Israeli defense minister warns of Gaza City's destruction unless Hamas yields to his country's terms

 “We do not have the money, the resources or the energy to evacuate again.
 I just wish for a quick death right where I am here because I am not going anywhere.
 Eventually one of these missiles will hit me,” she told The Associated Press.

+Meanwhile, sirens sounded in central Israel late Friday when a missile fired from Yemen appeared to break apart in mid-air, prompting reports of falling shrapnel, the Israeli military said.
+There were no immediate reports of injuries.

+Yemen’s Houthi rebels said they launched the missile, targeting Israel’s largest airport, in retaliation for “genocide and starvation” in Gaza.

 The Gaza Health Ministry said Friday that at least 62,263 Palestinians have been killed in the war.
-Two more people have died from malnutrition-related causes, bringing the total number of such deaths to 273, including 112 children, the ministry said.
+The total number of malnutrition-related deaths rose by two to 273, including 112 children, the ministry said.

 The ministry is part of the Hamas-run government and staffed by medical professionals.
 It does not say whether those killed by Israeli fire are civilians or combatants, but it says around half were women and children.
 The U.N. and many independent experts consider its figures to be the most reliable estimate of wartime casualties.
 Israel disputes its toll but has not provided its own.